 - The more modern type has a metal chamber with a secure metal lid that can be fastened and sealed with a rubber gasket.

 - It has an air and steam discharge tap, pressure gauge, and safety valve.
-There is an electric immersion heater in the bottom of the chamber.
+There is an electric immersion heater at the bottom of the chamber.

 Gravity displacement type autoclave